 Grading will be based on the student's ability to be proficient in the curriculum.
 These assessments include the student's responsibility as a learner, their effort, participation and attendance; individual and group projects; and self- and peer- assessments.

 Common Assessments

 Common assessments include, but are not limited to:

-- Warm-up and Cool-down Creation

 - SMART goal and process

 - Quizzes

+- Tactical Presentation

 - Create-A-Game